 From the simplest home additions to the most elaborate ones, our general contractors will help you build a plan, build a budget, and then build that new addition to your home.
 This page details a somewhat unusual project (involving a modification to a sunroom addition to double the size).
 For general information, you can also visit our page about the design and build process or our gallery with 3 other sunroom additions.

-In almost every case, the process will start with a short phone consultation, then calculating at least a rough estimate of the costs, followed by an in-person consultation (and site inspection in Surprise).
+In almost every case, the process will start with a short phone consultation, then calculating at least a rough estimate of the costs, followed by an in-person consultation (and site inspection).
 If all that goes well, next will be the drafting of all of the documents that will be needed to get the building permit.
 What will be needed to get the permit though?

 Typically, the application for the building permit will require blueprints.
 Most homeowners will elect to have their blueprints custom-designed, especially for an attached addition (although in some cases it may be fine to re-use customizable blueprints, like for a simple detached garage).